 Qiagen sees no immediate impact from global supply bottlenecks

-FRANKFURT, April 28 (Reuters) - U.S.-German biotechnology company Qiagen NV QIA.DE said on Thursday it was not currently affected by global supply chain bottlenecks as it had already been stockpiling supplies at its production facilities amid pandemic-related uncertainties.
+FRANKFURT, April 28 (Reuters) - U.S.-German biotechnology company Qiagen NV QIA.DE said on Thursday it was not currently affected by the latest supply chain bottlenecks as it had already been stockpiling supplies at its production facilities amid pandemic-related uncertainties.

 The company, which makes genetic diagnostics kits including COVID-19 tests, can rely on its existing supplies for a few more weeks despite bottlenecks due to the recent pandemic outbreak in China, finance chief Roland Sackers told a news conference.